 Commercial electrical settings may include restaurants, hospitals, schools, malls, and stores—basically any interior space that is accessible to the public.

 Commercial electricians install and upgrade wiring, but they may also work with higher voltage electrical systems, generators, special health and safety equipment, oversized appliances, and large heating and air conditioning units.

 Commercial work entails different energy needs, load demands, materials, and equipment setup than residential electrical jobs.
-For example, most residential wiring is single phase and 120 volts, whereas commercial structures normally use a three phase design—providing greater energy output for the increased power demands of commercial environments.
+For example, most residential wiring is single phase and 120 volts, whereas commercial structures normally use a three-phase design—providing greater energy output for the increased power demands of commercial environments.

 Industrial Electrician: Working in Manufacturing Plants & Factories

-So we've established that domestic electricians work in private residences, and commercial electricians work in structures for public use.
+So we've established that domestic electricians work in private residences and commercial electricians work in structures for public use.
 That leaves us with industrial electricians.
-If you follow this career path you'll work in heavy duty environments that are typically restricted from public access, such as:
+If you follow this career path, you'll work in heavy-duty environments that are typically restricted from public access, such as:

-- electrical power companies
+- Electrical power stations

 Industrial electricians handle some of the same tasks as their peers in the domestic and commercial domains.
 They install, replace, and repair wiring, receptacles, switch boxes, conduits, lighting fixtures, and other typical electrical components.

 However, they are also trained to install and repair electrical motors, generators, industrial storage batteries, transformers, regulators, and adaptors.
 Industrial electricians who can install and service robots and other computerized control equipment are particularly sought-after by large electrical contractors who specialize in this area.